Continuants and some decompositions into squares: Introduction

+As far as we know, this paper presents for the first time the application of continuants to representations in Euclidean rings other than the integers.
+Specifically, we present the following new deterministic algorithms for the form $Q(x,y)=x^2+y^2$. \begin{enumerate} \item Algorithm \ref{DivAlg_FromQ(x,y)ToQ(z,1)}: for every $m$ in a commutative Euclidean ring, it finds a solution $z_0$ of $Q(z,1)\equiv0\pmod{m}$, given a representation $uQ(x,y)$ of $m$. \item Algorithm \ref{PolyDivAlg}: for every polynomial $m\in \mathbb{F}[X]$, where $\mathbb{F}$ is a field of odd characteristic, it finds a proper representation $uQ(x,y)$ of $m$, given a solution $z_0$ of $Q(z,1)\equiv0\pmod{m}$. \end{enumerate}

+As an application of continuants, we provide a new constructive proof of the four-square theorem (Section \ref{4sq}).
+Many proofs of this theorem can be found in the literature; see, for instance, \cite[Sec.~20.5, 20.9, 20.12]{HW08} and \cite{Hir87, Sma82,AndEkhZei93,SpeWil00,AlaAlaLem07}.

+Furthermore, we use continuants to prove a number of other results about quaternary forms which represent all integers (Section \ref{otherform}).

+From the outset we emphasise that Smith's approach heavily depends on the existence of a Euclidean-like division algorithm and that, if one tries to extend it to other Euclidean rings $R$, the uniqueness of the continuant representation may be lost.
+The uniqueness of the continuant representation boils down to the uniqueness of the quotients and the remainders in the division algorithm.
+This uniqueness is achieved only when $R$ is a field or $R = \F[X]$, the polynomial algebra over a field $\F$ (considering the degree as the Euclidean function) \cite{Jod67}.
+Note that in $\Z$ the uniqueness is guaranteed by requiring the remainder to be nonnegative.

-In this paper we study \emph{proper} representations $x^2+y^2$ (that is, with $x,y$ coprime) in some Euclidean rings via continuants.
-In Section \ref{sec:Continuants} we study some properties of continuants in arbitrary rings.
-Section \ref{sec:EucRings} is devoted to study proper representations $x^2+y^2$ in some Euclidean rings.
-We examine later some representations $x\overline x+y\overline y$ using rings with an anti-automorphism (Sections~\ref{4sq} and \ref{otherform}), keeping the palindromic (or quasi-palindromic) nature, up to multiplication by units, of the continuant.
-While the results presented here are not likely new, we believe our presentation is new.
+The rest of the paper is structured as follows.
+In Section \ref{sec:Continuants} we study properties of continuants in arbitrary rings.
+Section \ref{sec:EucRings} is devoted to studying proper representations $x^2+y^2$ in some Euclidean rings.
+We examine later some representations $x\overline x+y\overline y$ using rings with an anti-automorphism $x\mapsto \overline{x}$ (Sections~\ref{4sq} and \ref{otherform}).